-The standard treatment for opiate withdrawal consists of the following medications.
-You should take one or more of them in addition to other supportive treatments.
+The standard treatment for opiate withdrawal consists of treatment with the following medications.
+Patients are typically instructed to take one or more of them in addition to other supportive treatments.

 - Methadone for opiate detox and as a maintenance therapy.
-Some patients with severe addiction may need this therapy for an indefinite time.
+Patients with severe addiction may need this therapy for an indefinite time.

 - Clonidine to control anxiety, agitation, and muscle aches.

-This is according to the information available on US National Library of Medicine, MedlinePlus.
+This is according to information made available by the US National Library of Medicine and MedlinePlus.

-- Ask them if other medications that have an approved use in such conditions could be your option.
-For example, antidepressant medication Amitriptyline (Elavil) has shown promising results.
-It has helped in relieving withdrawal-associated insomnia.
+- Ask a doctor if there are other medications (besides Ativan) approved for treating opiate withdrawal.
+For example, the antidepressant medication Amitriptyline (Elavil) has shown promise in relieving withdrawal-associated insomnia.

-- Consider using over-the-counter medications to ease the symptoms.
-For example, Tylenol or Advil to treat pain.
-Benadryl, an anti-allergic medication, may be helpful in treating nausea.
-In addition, it may also help with sleeping by inducing drowsiness.
+- Consider using over-the-counter medications to ease your symptoms.
+For example, Tylenol or Advil can be used to treat pain.
+Benadryl, an anti-allergic medication, may be helpful in treating nausea and may also help with sleeping by inducing drowsiness.

 Want To Know More?

-Want to know more about the risks of using Ativan for opiate withdrawal or opiate addiction?
-Talk to the experts.
-They can provide an accurate information on a variety of addiction-related topics.
-Their knowledge and experience are invaluable to your journey to sobriety.
-In fact, with their guidance, you can expect a swift and complete recovery.
+Want to know more about the risks of using Ativan to treat opiate withdrawal or opiate addiction?
+Talk to a doctor or addiction specialist.
+They can provide accurate information on a variety of addiction-related topics.
+Their knowledge and experience are invaluable to any journey to sobriety.

-Need a professional help to fight an addiction?
-Get the best rehabs page here.
+Need a professional help fighting an addiction?
+Visit the best rehabs page here.

 - Lonergan E, Luxenberg J, Areosa Sastre A. Benzodiazepines for delirium.
 Cochrane Database Syst Rev. 2009. https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD006379.pub3/full